How to Write the Penn State Supplemental Essays 2025-2026

 For example, if you have been recognized for your success in an extracurricular activity with a competitive element like debate, Model UN, or robotics, you can explain the activity’s importance to you, and what the process of winning meant to you.
 You could also take this approach if you have won your school’s talent show, or received a ribbon in a local photography contest.
 Alternatively, you could talk about being voted captain of your cross country team, or awarded the lead role in your school’s musical theater production, and describe how you handled that responsibility.

-However, if you lack any formal awards, try to think of any informal recognitions you have received over the years – a superlative in the yearbook, a counselor of the summer award at a sleepaway camp, even a “Best Cousin Ever!” sticker your 5-year-old cousin gave you last Thanksgiving.
-While you may feel awkward writing about something not conventionally “impressive,” this approach can actually show a high level of maturity.
-College applications are by definition pretty braggy, so showing admissions officers that you have an appreciation for “the little things” in life can, perhaps counterintuitively, help set you apart from other applicants who may have written about more traditional, resume-y achievements.
+However, if you lack any formal awards, try to think of any informal recognitions you have received over the years—a superlative in the yearbook, a counselor of the summer award at a sleepaway camp, even a “Best Cousin Ever!” sticker your 5-year-old cousin gave you last Thanksgiving.
+While you may feel awkward writing about something not conventionally “impressive,” this approach can actually show a high level of maturity and reflection, as you show you can appreciate and emphasize your best qualities beyond what’s been officially recognized.

-Schreyer Honors College Applicants, Short Answer Prompt 5
+Schreyer Honors College Applicants, Prompt 7

 Tell us about a book or other media that has made you think about something in a new way.
 (200 words)

 Think about something that you’ve read, watched, or listened to that has stuck with you or impacted you personally.
 This isn’t meant to be an opportunity for you to recant your love for Shakespeare or your appreciation for Charles Dickens, although you certainly can if it’s deeply resonated with you.
-And that’s the key – you want to be genuine with your answer.
-You can go on and on about how much you admire an author or filmmaker’s style or craft – but what the admissions reader really wants to know is how a piece of media has changed your perspective and impacted you personally.

 Is there a movie that you can endlessly rewatch?
 A book you always find yourself going back to?
 A podcast or an album you can’t stop listening to?
-The trick is to do some reflection into the “why” – media above anything else has a strictly personal connection to your mind, so see if you can figure out what about the connection to your selected media is so special.
-If you’re stumped, do a bit of journaling, either while participating with your chosen media or afterward, and write down how it makes you feel and what it makes you think about.
-Chances are you’ll be able to uncover what it means to you and how it affects you.
+The trick is to do some reflection into the “why”—media, above anything else, has a strictly personal connection to our minds, so see if you can figure out what about the connection to your selected media is so special.

 Everyone has a different story, and it is tapping into that story and how it relates to your media choice that should be the basis of your response here.

-Schreyer Honors College Applicants, Short Answer Prompt 6
+Schreyer Honors College Applicants, Prompt 9

 Everyone belongs to many different communities and/or groups, including: shared geography, faith, ethnicity, income, cuisine, interest, race, or intellectual heritage.
 Choose one of the communities or groups to which you belong and describe how it has influenced your life over the last four years.
 (200 words)

-This is an example of the classic “Diversity” prompt, so you have two main goals in your response: highlight some aspect of your identity, and explain how that part of you has shaped your personality as a whole.
+This is an example of the classic Diversity prompt, so you have two main goals in your response: highlight some aspect of your identity, and explain how that part of you has shaped your personality as a whole.
 If you just say “I lived in Italy from age 8 to age 14” or “I come from a family where we don’t bleed red, but green, for the Philadelphia Eagles,” but don’t explain what you’ve learned from these experiences, your reader won’t actually understand you any better.

 Instead, like always, you want to include a specific anecdote or two that highlight some personality trait, or part of your worldview, that you wouldn’t have if you weren’t a part of this community.
 Take the Eagles example above.
 Later in the essay, you might say something like:

-“This fandom has helped me connect with family members who I otherwise might not know.
+“This fan base has helped me connect with family members who I otherwise might not know.
 Like my grandpa, who has been suffering with dementia since before I was born.
 He’s unable to ask me about my classes or my lacrosse team, but when we watch the Birds together, I feel like we’re having a conversation all our own.
 Some things are better said without words.”

 In this excerpt, the student doesn’t just list a community they’re a part of, but also shows us why that community is so important to them.

-Schreyer Honors College Applicants, Short Answer Prompt 7
+Schreyer Honors College Applicants, Prompt 10 (optional)

 This prompt is the last opportunity for you to fill in any gaps left over in your application to the Schreyer Honors College.
 Look over your application and all your previous responses and reflect on if there’s anything still left unsaid.
 Remember, the admissions reader wants the clearest picture of you as they can possibly get, and the more information you can provide them about yourself the better.